lwang114/speech2image/README.md

 Contents:
 #### ./hg16:
 The two-branch network appeared in the 2016 paper written in tensorflow.
 The network is trained on the flickr8k_audio caption dataset and vgg penultimate feature vectors in http://isle.illinois.edu/sst/data/vgg_flickr8k.html.
-Please download the datasets and put them in the data directory before running the program.The training accuracy of the network for top 10 retrieval images is 35%, and 28% for top 5 images.
+Please download the datasets and put them in the data directory before running the program.

 1. To run the program, use:
       python semanticembed.py [number of training data] [number of testing data]